nudnov1/les002/README.md

 			   2       8       48        -      spare   /dev/sdd

-#     Create new 5 partitions by sgdisk script:
+# Step 5 - Create 5 new partitions by sgdisk script:
 	DEVICE='/dev/md1'
 	for i in {1..5} ; do  sgdisk -n ${i}:0:+1M $DEVICE ; done